grpc/grpc-dotnet/examples/README.md

 ## [Greeter](./Greeter)

-The greeter shows how to create unary (non-streaming) and server streaming gRPC methods in ASP.NET Core, and call them from a client.
+The greeter shows how to create unary (non-streaming) gRPC methods in ASP.NET Core, and call them from a client.

 ##### Scenarios: